BinaryElement/ChromaToggleOld/README.md

 **GameMode, when set above zero, will handle all the other settings for you.**  Most other settings are for if you want to make your own custom mode out of sub-features.
 To do this, set GameMode to zero, and play in party mode.

+**triggerThreshold is now changed in-game via the Gameplay Options menu**
 ### triggerThreshold (0-1, or -1) [IMPORTANT FOR OCULUS USERS]
 **Default: -1 or 0.8f**
 This changes the control scheme for toggle modes.
 * When set to -1, toggle when occur when "clicking the trigger".
 This only works for Vive.
 * When set to a number between 0 (exclusive) and 1 (inclusive), the toggle will occur at that percentage press of the trigger.
 For example, 0.8 will make the toggle happen when the trigger is half pressed.

+**GameMode is now changed in-game via the Gameplay Options menu**
 ### GameMode (0-8)

 * **0 = None/Party**